vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 ## Working in the portal

-On the **Home** page, your view is determined by the services included in your subscriptions, and access settings based on your portal permissions.
+On the **Home** page, your view is determined by the services included in your subscriptions.
+Access settings are based on your [portal permissions](#accessing-the-portal).

 :::image type="content" source="./media/overview-defender-portal/home-page.png" alt-text="Screenshot of the Home page in the Microsoft Defender portal" lightbox="./media/overview-defender-portal/home-page.png":::

 **Feature** | **Details**
 --- | ---
-**Home page** | The Home page provides a view of security state.
+**Home page** | The Home page provides a view of your environment's security state.
 Review active threats, resources at risk, and a summary of all-up security posture.
 Use the dashboard for an up-to-date snapshot, and drill down to details as needed.
 **Portal notifications** | Portal notifications keep you up-to-date with important information, including updates, events, complete or in-progress actions, and warnings and errors.<br/><br/> Notifications are sorted by their generated time in the notification panel, with the most recent displayed first.
+For more information, see [Configure alert notifications](/defender-xdr/configure-email-notifications?toc=/unified-secops-platform/toc.json&bc=/unified-secops-platform/).
 **Search** | As you search the portal, results are categorized by sections related to your search terms.<br/><br/> Search provides results from within the portal, from the Microsoft Tech Community, and from Microsoft Learn documentation.
 Search history is stored in your browser and is accessible for 30 days.
 **Guided tour** | Get a guided tour of managing endpoint security, or managing email and collaboration security.
-**What's new** | Links to the [Microsoft Defender XDR blog](https://techcommunity.microsoft.com/category/microsoftsecurityandcompliance/blog/microsoftthreatprotectionblog).
+**What's new** | Learn about the latest updates from the [Microsoft Defender XDR blog](https://techcommunity.microsoft.com/category/microsoftsecurityandcompliance/blog/microsoftthreatprotectionblog).
-**Community** | Links to the [security discussion spaces](https://techcommunity.microsoft.com/category/MicrosoftSecurityandCompliance) on Tech Community.
+**Community** | Learn from others in [Microsoft security discussion spaces](https://techcommunity.microsoft.com/category/MicrosoftSecurityandCompliance) on Tech Community.
-**Add cards** | Customize the Home page to get information that's most important to you.
+**Add cards** | Customize the **Home** page to get information that's most important to you.

 ## Exposure management

-In **Exposure management**, review the overall state of security posture, exposure, and risk.
+In **Exposure management**, review the overall state of your security posture, exposure, and risk.

 :::image type="content" source="./media/overview-defender-portal/exposure-management-page.png" alt-text="Screenshot of the Exposure Management page in the Microsoft Defender portal" lightbox="./media/overview-defender-portal/exposure-management-page.png":::

 **Feature** | **Details**
 --- | ---
 **Exposure management overview** | This dashboard provides a quick view of devices and cloud resources, including internet-facing devices and critical assets.
-Learn how well your key security initiatives are doing, and drill down into top metrics for high-value vulnerabilities.
+Learn how well your key security initiatives are doing and drill down into top metrics for high-value vulnerabilities.
 Get exposure levels for different types of resources, and track security progress over time.
 **Attack surfaces** | Visualize exposure data with the attack surface map.<br/>Explore resources and connections on the map, and drill down to focus on specific assets.<br/>In the Attack path management dashboard, review potential attack paths across your organization that attackers might exploit, together with choke points and critical assets in the path.
 **Exposure insights** | Review and explore aggregated security posture data and insights across resources and workloads.<br/>Assess posture and readiness for your most important security projects, and track project metrics over time.<br/>Get security recommendations to remediate exposure issues.
 **Secure score** | Review posture metrics based on [Microsoft Secure Score](/defender-xdr/microsoft-secure-score).